 Who is your ideal customer?
 What are they looking for in a product?
 What’s important to them?
 What isn’t it?

-For example, ShipBob client I Heart Keenwah targets customers who prioritize their health but also want to enjoy a fast, tasty snack.
+For example, ShipBob client I Heart Keenwah targets customers who prioritise their health but also want to enjoy a fast, tasty snack.
 Here’s how they connect with their customers through a product description:

 This description speaks directly to their ideal customer.
 The casual tone is consistent with the overall image of their brand, which is hip, friendly, and socially-conscious.
 It’s important to let the “personality” of your company shine through in product descriptions.